nasa/cumulus/docs/cumulus_configuration_and_message_protocol.md

 The Cumulus configuration file defines everything needed to describe an instance of Cumulus.
 This includes:

-* **Provider configuration** - Settings that are specific to a provider
+* **Provider configuration** - A list of providers and settings that apply at the provider level.
-* **Workflows** defined using the [AWS Step Function State Language](http://docs.aws.amazon.com/step-functions/latest/dg/amazon-states-language.html#amazon-states-language).
-This is the language that was created for describing the state machines used in AWS Step Functions.
+* **Workflows** - The Step Functions defined using the [AWS Step Function State Language](http://docs.aws.amazon.com/step-functions/latest/dg/amazon-states-language.html#amazon-states-language).
 * **Collections** - Settings specific for ingesting data for a collection.
 This includes:
   * **Workflow** - a reference to a workflow at the top level that will allow ingesting the collection.
   * **Triggers** - Settings indicating how an ingest is started for a collection.
-  * **Meta** - An element that is _open for extension_ allowing the definition of any collection level configuration items needed.
+  * **Meta** - An element that is open for extension allowing the definition of any collection level configuration items needed.
   * **Workflow Task Configuration** - Templates that specify the configurations for each of the tasks that run within a workflow.

 ### URL Templating